Seeed-Studio/wiki-documents/docs/Wio-Terminal-USBCLIENT-MIDI.md

-# Using ReScreen as a USB MIDI Device
+# Using Wio Terminal as a USB MIDI Device

-This repo introduce how to use the ReScreen as a USB MIDI (Musical Instrument Digital Interface) Device, where it can be used to control musical instruments!
+This repo introduce how to use the Wio Terminal as a USB MIDI (Musical Instrument Digital Interface) Device, where it can be used to control musical instruments!

 <div align=center><img src="https://files.seeedstudio.com/wiki/Wio-Terminal/img/20200110105918.gif"/></div>